 variables are normalized to upper case so, for example, `%SystemDrive%` becomes available as

 .
-One exception is %ProgramFiles(x86)%
+One exception is %ProgramFiles(x86)% that gets normalized as

 `` (notice the lack of parentheses).